Fannon/mobo/examples/init/form/SCHEMA.md

         "smw_hideInPage": {
             "type": "boolean",
-            "description": "If true the field will not be visibly renderd in the page view", "additionalProperties": true
+            "description": "If true the field will not be visibly renderd in the page view", "default": false
         },
         "smw_hideInForm": {
             "type": "boolean",
-            "description": "If true, the field will not be visible in the form edit view", "additionalProperties": true
+            "description": "If true, the field will not be visible in the form edit view", "default": false
         },
         "smw_output": {
             "type": "string",
             "description": "Overwrites the final wikitext output of the field.
-This is also applied on the semantic attribute (#set or #subobject)", "additionalProperties": true
+This is also applied on the semantic attribute (#set or #subobject)"
+        },
+        "smw_forceSet": {
+            "type": "boolean",
+            "description": "Forces the semantic storage of the attribute through the #set parser function.
+This is useful for #subobject models that want to expose one or more fields as regular #set properties.", "default": false
         },
         "recommended": {
             "$ref": "#/definitions/schemaArray",